OathPros/COMP3/source/guidelines/typography.rst

 * Avoid the use of italic or oblique faces, as these are visually more complex, and can be distracting.
 * Do not capitalize every letter in a word or sentence.
 Shouting at your users isn't nice.
 * Do not use graphical backdrops or “watermarks” behind text.
 These interfere with the contrast between the text and its background.
+* Don't hard-code font styles or sizes, since this can interfere with accessibility features.
+Instead, use the standard font styles below or, failing that, express font-sizes as relative values.

 Standard Font Styles
 --------------------